What Is Team Foundation Server?

 It seems like no one ever expected Microsoft to openly embrace open source.
 But when you look at it closely, it makes sense.
 A big part of Microsoft’s strategy has been to win the hearts and minds of developers.
 Open Source has become popular with both developers and the companies they work for.
 As a result, Microsoft has put Git front and center in Visual Studio’s Source Code Control (SCC) integration.

 You can continue to use your legacy TFVC with Visual Studio and other popular VCS systems.
-Perforce Helix Core continues to have with the popular integrated development environment (IDE).
+Perforce Helix Core continues to have very strong integrations with the popular integrated development environment (IDE).
 Helix Core’s plugin for Visual Studio (P4VS) has been downloaded almost 400,000 times.

-At this point, it isn’t just the VCS in the mix, but also Agile project management and lifecycle management for your SDLC.
-The Perforce suite of tools (e.g., , , , and ) deliver best-in-class functionality that exceeds the comparable functionality in TFS and TFVC.
+And at this point, it isn’t just the VCS in the mix, but also Agile project management and lifecycle management.
+Perforce tools deliver best-in-class functionality that exceeds the comparable functionality in TFS and TFVC.